MaterializeInc/materialize/doc/user/content/guides/cdc-postgres.md

     parent: guides
 ---

-Change Data Capture (CDC) allows you to track and propagate changes in a database to downstream consumers based on its changelog.
-In this guide, we'll cover how to use Materialize to create and efficiently maintain real-time materialized views on top of Postgres CDC data.
+Change Data Capture (CDC) allows you to track and propagate changes in a Postgres database to downstream consumers based on its Write-Ahead Log (WAL).
+In this guide, we'll cover how to use Materialize to create and efficiently maintain real-time materialized views on top of CDC data.

 There are two ways to connect Materialize to a Postgres database for CDC: